Learning To Meditate

 “I’m sorry to hear that.
 I’ve been there.
 I can give you a suggestion, but I’ll only do so if you agree right now before I tell you what it is that you will do it every day for ninety days.
 Otherwise, it’s not gonna really help.
 You need to do it every single day.”

-What felt like a pretty high level of fear when trying to decide if I was going to commit and say yes, or just say no and still be miserable, quickly shifted to what I would now identify as terror filling my whole being.
+What felt like a pretty high level of fear when trying to decide if I was going to commit and say yes or just say no and still be miserable quickly shifted to what I would now identify as terror, filling my whole being.
 This was the dialogue in my head to the best of my memory.
 “First Corinthians?
 Is that in the Bible?
 Does he really want me to read the fucking Bible?
 Does he know who I am?
-I’m not even sure if I believe in God, forget about Jesus and the fucking Bible.
+I’m not even sure if I believe in God; forget about Jesus and the fucking Bible.
 The Bible?
 Every morning?
 And sit and do nothing for five minutes?
 Is he out of his mind?
 Ninety days?!?”

-When I got home later on that night, I dug out the Bible that some woman gave me when I was in rehab.
+When I got home later that night, I dug out the Bible that some woman gave me when I was in rehab.
 I had never read the Bible in any shape or form in my thirty years of life.

-The next morning I woke up and started my day like I did most days.
-And then I noticed on my dresser the red NIV Bible was just sitting there.
-I had forgotten completely about the commitment I had made just the night before.
-I cursed under my breath.
-Then I cursed at Bill under my breath.
-I grabbed the Bible, sat on the floor with my back leaning against my bed, and I opened it.
-I looked in the table of contents to see if I had heard him correctly about the passage he told me I was to read.
-I saw Corinthians I. When I found that chapter, I flipped to 13, took a deep breath and silently read the part he asked me to read.
 I understood little.
 This was the part I understood.
 “And then these three remain, faith, hope and love.
 And the greatest of these is love”.
 I understood that.
 And it made me very uncomfortable.
-I had very little faith, very little hope and had little or no clue of what love was.
-I closed the book, put it on my bed, grabbed my red LED digital alarm clock on my night table and set the alarm to go off in five minutes.
-My mind vacillated between how much I hated Bill, how stupid it was to read the Bible, how stupid it was to sit there and do nothing and how mortified I was about how desperately I needed/wanted to experience faith, hope and love.
+I had very little faith, very little hope, and little or no clue of what love was.
+I closed the book, put it on my bed, grabbed my red LED digital alarm clock on my night table, and set the alarm to go off in five minutes.
+My mind vacillated between how much I hated Bill, how stupid it was to read the Bible, how stupid it was to sit there and do nothing, and how mortified I was about how desperately I needed/wanted to experience faith, hope, and love.
 I came close to tears and was saved by the alarm clock.
-I bolted into the shower as quick as possible to remove that experience and all of the thoughts that transpired as quickly as possible.
+I bolted into the shower as quickly as possible to remove that experience and all of the thoughts that transpired as quickly as possible.

 “Great.
 How did it go?”
 His smile was as big as I had ever seen.

 “So what did you think about most during those five minutes every morning?
-Specifically, which did you think about more, how much you need to have faith, hope and love or how much you wanted to kill me for making you read the Bible?”
+Specifically, which did you think about more, how much you need to have faith, hope, and love, or how much you wanted to kill me for making you read the Bible?”

 I wiggled my body a little bit.
 I then settled my feet back on the ground.
 “Wow!
 I never really thought about it, but that was really the only time of the day that I didn’t think about those things.
 I was so busy being pissed off at you and trying to figure out what the fuck the Bible was about that I forgot to be miserable and pissed off at my own life!
 Huh.”